roshan2177/MemeMethod/README.md

 Error Handling: Catches unexpected characters as lexical errors.
 Example Inputs:
 Several sample meme generation scripts are provided, including parameters for background color, image loading, text placement, and more.
 The Scanner class converts these scripts into tokens for further processing.

+you can see roshan's commits on the main and zakiy's commit through the forked repo.